fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/docs/index.md

 Hint: You can look at your own trading cards on the link below.
 Just add your Address!
 - [https://rinkeby.looksrare.org/accounts/0x...](https://rinkeby.looksrare.org/accounts/0x2668553D4a8d7bAC032A2869E284764b9C4d0659)

 Finally...
 10min are over...
-Now it is time to upgrade them!
+Now, if you own more than three of the same cards, you can upgrade them!
 Send 0 ETH to the same Address as before!

 - **0xf4bb3200aB8409a6E04fF3B3CA4A5756CC570434**